ncpa0cpl/ini/README.md

 ### Custom Marshal/Unmarshal

-Custom marshaling an un-marshaling can avhieved by implementing these interfaces:
+Custom marshaling an un-marshaling can be achieved by implementing these interfaces:

 ```go
 type Marshalable interface {